QuantEcon/lecture-python.myst/_sources/svd_intro.md

 In a **cross section** setting, we would think of columns $j$ as indexing different __individuals__ for  which random variables are observed, while rows index different **random variables**.

-The number of singular values equals the rank of  matrix $X$.
+The number of positive singular values equals the rank of  matrix $X$.

 Arrange the singular values  in decreasing order.